Flatheaded appletree borer, Chrysobothris femorata

 Quick Facts

 Flatheaded appletree borer larva inside a tree.
+Note the flattened head and thoracic segments.
 The flatheaded appletree borer gets its name from the larval stage, which has a flattened and enlarged thorax just behind the head.
 The larvae burrow into bark and feed on the phloem and sapwood from within the tree.
 Although apple trees are the preferred host, this insect pest can attack a variety of deciduous trees.
 Image credit: James Solomon, USDA Forest Service, Bugwood.org

 Flatheaded appletree borer adult.
 Image credit: James Solomon, USDA Forest Service, Bugwood.org